 Scan for Bad Sectors

-If you have tried all the above methods and you still can't solve your problem, you should check whether there are bad sectors.
-If there are bad sectors on the USB flash drive, you can try the following method to fix the logical bad sectors.
+If you have tried all the above methods and you still can't solve your problem, you should check whether the device is corrupted.
+If the device is a corrupted USB drive and has bad sectors, you can try the following method to fix the logical bad sectors.

 Here is the tutorial.

-Step 1: Right-click the USB flash drive under This PC and choose Properties.
+Step 1: Right-click the USB device under This PC and choose Properties.

 Step 2: Skip to Tools tab and click Check.